Donskelle/muzzak-gql/README.md

+# Muzzakshare
-# Muzzakshare using Graphql and Create React App
+Using Graphql and Create React App
 ### Frontend